AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Configuration.rst

 The next page displays your keysets.
 You can create as many as you keysets as you wish, but for our purposes, we can just use the Demo Keyset.

 4. Click the Demo Keyset.
-5. Make note of both the publish and subscribe keys as you will need them when setting up Alexa Plus Unity.
+5. Make note of both the publish and subscribe keys as you will need them when setting up Games SDK for Alexa.
 6. Enable the **Stream Controller** and the **Storage and Playback** Application add-ons.

-Your PubNub App is now configured for Alexa Plus Unity.
+Your PubNub App is now configured for Games SDK for Alexa.